Iam-Javed/Amazon-Clone/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code for personal or commercial purposes.
+This project is licensed under the `MIT License`.You are free to use, modify, and distribute the code for personal or commercial purposes.